acatone-git/Game_Boy_Player_Overlays_CubeXX/README.md

 # Enable / Change Bezels

-- Open a Game Boy Advance Game
+- Open a Game Boy Advance Game on the Cube XX
 - Press the Menu Key (M) plus the X key to open the Retroarch Menu
 - Scroll down & Select "On-Screen Overlay"
 - Select "Overlay Preset" & Pick the overlay you like the most (ex.
 GBA_Player_Overlay/Wood.cfg)